 Make sure to address where you are going in the business, not just where you’ve been.
 What is your niche?
 Broadway musical?
 Film?
 Primetime series?
 Commercials?
 If you believe in yourself, they’ll believe in you.
 Express your enthusiasm, your passion, and your clear focus about what you will achieve.
 They will help you make it happen!

 4. Use Personality in Your Writing

 Try not to sound like you work in the corporate world.
 Be yourself.
 Use the language you would when speaking to someone you just met.
 It’s fine use personal expressions—that’s who you are!
 Sign off with a sincere line being you.
 For example, “From a striking brunette with an infectious laugh, Hope to meet you soon!”
 Use your own style.
 It pays off.

 Most agents are busy trying to get work for their current clients and don’t appreciate the interruption of phone calls from actors they don’t know.
-There are exceptions but usually, if they’re interested, they will call you.
+There are exceptions, but they will usually call you if they’re interested.
 Instead, follow up with a postcard reminding them that you sent your résumé and photo a month before or that now you are in a show or you booked something.
-If you tell them something that shows you’re successful and booking work, they will respond.
+If you tell them something that shows you’re successful and booking work, they will likely respond.

 Looking for remote work?
 Backstage has got you covered!
 Click here for auditions you can do from home!